“Practicing Your Piety In Secret”

 ~ Matthew 6:1-6, 16-21 (NRSV)

-Today is Ash Wednesday, the first day in Lent, the season of the church year during which we focus our attention on our devotion to God before Easter.
+Today is Ash Wednesday, the first day in Lent, the season of the church year, during which we focus our attention on our devotion to God before Easter.
 Ash Wednesday gives us an unusual opportunity to focus on our mortality and our sin.
 These are not popular topics, nor issues that we like to address, but Ash Wednesday gives us a wake-up call with these realities.
 The gospel lesson for today reminds us to give alms, pray, and fast quietly, without drawing attention to ourselves.
-Jesus reminds us that where our treasure is, there our heart will be also.
+Jesus reminds us that where our treasure is, there our heart will also be.

 Our quest during Lent is to draw closer to God.
 The traditional Lenten disciplines of fasting, praying, not saying alleluias in worship, giving up things, journaling, donating money are all intended to focus our devotion on God.
 They are meant to remove barriers from our relationship to God, to take away hindrances from our growth in God.
 They are supposed to help us strip away excess and get back to the basics of faith.